Are you looking for some Dwarf Vegetables to Grow in a small space? Here are the best Mini Vegetables to Grow in tiny containers!

 7. Dwarf Lettuce

-A couple of dwarf lettuce varieties are available in the markets.
-The iceberg, salad bowl, the Red Royal oak leaf, little gem and green leaf sorts can be produced year-round and do not require much space, which makes them an excellent choice for small urban gardens.
+The Iceberg, Salad Bowl, the Red Royal oak leaf, Little Gem and green leaf sorts can be produced year-round and do not require much space, making them an excellent choice for small urban gardens.

-The dwarves of the green onion just taste like chives and can also be grown all year round.
+The dwarves of the green onion taste like chives and can also be grown all year round.
 You can easily grow these on a sunny kitchen windowsill too.

 9. Dwarf Avocado